 - 3/4 cup icing sugar

-- 2 tsp instant coffee powder dissolved in 2 tsp whipping cream
+- 1 tsp instant coffee powder dissolved in 1 tsp hot water and let cool

-Beat the egg yolks and sugar until pale and thicker in consistency.
-Add the oil, vanilla extract and the coffee mixture and mix everything until combined.
+In another bowl, stir together egg yolks, oil, water, vanilla extract and the cooled coffee mixture.
 Add half of the flour mixture and mix until incorporated.
 Add the remaining flour and stir the batter until smooth.

-In the bowl of your stand mixer (or use a handheld mixer), whisk the egg whites until frothy then add the salt and cream of tartar.
-Continue whisking the egg whites until soft peaks form.
-Gradually add sugar and whisk the egg whites until firm peaks form.
+In the bowl of your stand mixer (or use a handheld mixer), whisk the egg whites until soft peaks form.
+Gradually add sugar while the mixer is still running and continue to beat until stiff peaks form.

 Make the Coffee Whipped Cream